Welcome to my website!

 - “Modernize and Never Seek Hegemony” by Deng Xiaoping (Father of globalization.)

-- “On Contradiction” by Mao Zedong (Set the DNA of modern Chinese thought.)
+- “On Contradiction” by Mao Zedong (Set the basis of modern Chinese thought.)

 - “Remarks on the End of the War in Afghanistan” by Joe Biden (Graveyard of empires.)